Fox-ML-infrastructure/FoxML_Core/LEGAL/SUBSCRIPTIONS.md

 ### Private Slack / Direct Founder Access — $300,000–$1,000,000 / year

 Direct communication channel with founder for strategic discussions and high-level guidance.
-This is **not hourly consulting** — it is rare, non-replicable strategic access to the architect of the entire system.
+This is strategic access to the architect of the entire system.
 Comparable to CTO-level advisory fees for enterprise infrastructure. **Not a replacement for paid support SLA** (these are separate services).

 **Included:**
 - Up to 3–5 named contacts (depending on tier)